zaaahir/cos/showcases.md

 Read [the main README](https://github.com/zaaahir/cos/README.md) for more details on technicals and specifics, this is just a brief overview!

+Installation can be done using the Dockerfile.
+You will need QEMU (the emulator I used) for running locally!

 ## Background

 I have recently started taking an interest in the low-level implementation details of operating systems for computers.
 The operating system is system software that manages the computer system and provides services to programs.
 It consists of a kernel that has full control of the computer system and other loadable modules such as a networking layer.